nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

 Welcome to MedBook's user guide.
-This guide serves to equip users with the necessary knowledge to fully utilise all the features implemented in MedBook.
+This guide serves to equip users with the necessary knowledge to utilise all the features implemented in MedBook fully.
 ## Navigation Links

 Click any links below to navigate into that section.